umbraco/UmbracoDocs/12/umbraco-forms/developer/security.md

 ## Handling Sensitive Data in Umbraco Forms

+Marking fields and properties as sensitive will hide the data in those fields for backoffice users that are not privy to the data.
+Built-in features are available to help you secure sensitive information.
+For more information, see the [Sensitive data](../../umbraco-cms/reference/security/sensitive-data-on-members.md) article.

-In Umbraco Forms, there are built-in features to help you secure sensitive information.
-We will go through how to grant or deny access to sensitive data for specific users and how to mark form questions as sensitive.
+The following sections covers how to grant or deny access to sensitive data for specific users and how to mark form questions as sensitive.

 ### Assigning Users to the Sensitive Data Group

-To allow users to view and handle sensitive data in Umbraco Forms, you must assign them to the _Sensitive Data_ user group.
+To allow users to view and handle sensitive data in Umbraco Forms, you must assign them to the _Sensitive Data_ user group:

-To assign users to the sensitive data group, follow these steps:

 1. Navigate to the **Users** section in the Umbraco Backoffice.
 2. Select the user you want to grant access to.
-3. Click **Choose** in the Groups field under **Assign access** section.
+3. Click **Choose** in the Groups field under the **Assign access** section.
 4. Select **Sensitive Data** from the list of User Groups.
 5. Click **Submit**.
 6. Click **Save**.